Musician and ecologist, Bernie Krause once said: "A great silence is spreading over the natural world even as the sound of man is becoming deafening".

 6 ways we're protecting our wildlife

 As new species evolve to adapt to their changing environments, older ones naturally fade away.
 And several mass extinctions have occurred over time due to natural causes e.g. asteroid collisions, volcano eruptions and sea level falls.
 But one of the fastest mass extinctions is currently underway and it's largely linked to human activity (e.g. land clearing, pollution and overfishing).
-By 2100, it's believed that more than half of the world's marine and land species will be driven to extinction as a result.
+By 2100, some scientists predict that over half of the world’s marine and land species will be driven to extinction as a result.
 This is where conservation comes in... here are some key examples...but is it enough?

 - Changing our laws